 - Oct 12

 - Nov 16

 - Dec 14

 Times for each date are:

 IMPORTANT NOTE: Schedule will proceed as long as Metro Manila and surrounding provinces of Rizal and Calabarzon are on GCQ.
-If government will declare MECQ or ECQ, we will reschedule the wedding date.
+If government will declare MECQ or ECQ, or if there is granular lockdown for Mandaluyong City or Brgy Malamig, we will reschedule the wedding date.

 Venue of Wedding is ONLY in our chapel in Mandaluyong City.

 If you wish to change the venue to somewhere outside our chapel, you have to reschedule your wedding to another date that is not included in the dates mentioned above, as we reserve those dates for in-chapel weddings.

 (If you want your wedding to be held somewhere else, please read the alternate guidelines here.)

 Regular Holy Union Fee (Until February 6, 2021 onwards)